Characters: Star Wars

 - Darth Vader Clone: Invoked.
 Kylo Ren is obsessed with Vader, to the point he has tried to emulate the Sith Lord's appearance and mannerisms.

 - Evil Counterpart: A recent Entertainment Weekly article pretty much spells out he is a Dark Side, pro-Imperial version of Luke Skywalker.

 - Evil Sounds Deep: His mask slightly augments his already-deep voice - much like Vader himself, but with a more natural, soft-spoken standard American accent rather than Vader's theatrical, booming voice

 - From Nobody to Nightmare: It's heavily hinted that Kylo comes from no means and rose from obscurity to his present status in the galaxy.

 - The Heavy: Shots from the second teaser show him leading Stormtroopers.
 Promotion materials make him out the major force of evil in the film, but not the ultimate; again, much like Vader.

-- Large And In Charge: Is played by the 6'4 ft tall Adam Driver.
+- Large and in Charge: Is played by the 6'4" tall Adam Driver.

 - Malevolent Masked Men: He wears a mask that shares similarities in design with Darth Vader's mask and Stormtrooper helmets, as well as the one worn by Revan.